scottqueen-bixal/BenefitsGPT/README.md

 "Not eligible"

 > My name is Jon Doe and I was born in Sudan, but I have a dual citizenship including U.S. I turned 72 yesterday.
 My wife died while visiting her mother in Texas from COVID during the first year of the pandemic.
-Scott paid for the funeral expenses and was reimbursement.
+I paid for the funeral expenses and was reimbursed.

 Extracted Applicant